MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-azure-01.md

     * <a href="https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html" target="_blank">Unity Hub</a> with Unity 2019.2.X installed and the iOS Build Support module added

 > [!IMPORTANT]
-> The recommended Unity version for this tutorial series is Unity 2019.2.X.
+> The recommended Unity version for this tutorial series is Unity 2019.3.X.
 This supersedes any Unity version requirements or recommendations stated in the prerequisites linked above.

+ ### Optional Prerequisites

+> [!TIP]
+> * [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to verify data changes in the Azure Storage
+> * If you intend to test Azure Storage locally from the Unity Editor:
+>   * on Windows 10 you can use [Azure Storage Emulator](https://docs.microsoft.com/de-de/azure/storage/common/storage-use-emulator)
+>   * on MacOS/Linux you can use [Azurite Docker Image](https://hub.docker.com/_/microsoft-azure-storage-azurite)

 ## Creating the Unity project
 <!-- TODO: Consider renaming to 'Creating and preparing the Unity project'-->